 - 2 celery sticks, chopped

 - 150g kale, stem removed and leaves sliced

 - 3 tbsps olive oil

-- Add the cavolo nero and tomatoes and cook for a further 10 minutes.
+- Add the tomatoes, cannellini beans, cavolo nero and vegetable stock and cook covered for a further 20 minutes.

 - Remove bay leaves and thyme stalks.
 Ladle a third of the soup into a blender or separate pan to liquidise or mash.
 Return the liquidised soup to the saucepan, add salt and pepper and stir well.